-- 6.2 The proposed garage would be located forward of the front elevation close to the boundary with the highway and would be proximately visible within the character of the area.
-Due to its siting, the scale and overall size of the building would result in an obtrusive development that would be poorly related to the existing dwelling and would be inappropriate to its setting. - 6.3 The proposed garage, therefore, constitutes development inconsistent with the requirements of Policy H11 of the Local Plan and the Supplementary Planning Document "Achieving Well Designed Housing" which seeks to ensure that extensions are of an appropriate scale and must not dominate the original dwelling.
+- would be poorly related to the existing dwelling and would be inappropriate to its setting. - 6.13 The proposed garage, therefore, constitutes development inconsistent with the requirements of Policy H11 of the Local Plan and the Supplementary Planning Document "Achieving Well Designed Housing" which seeks to ensure that extensions are of an appropriate scale and must not dominate the original dwelling.